-My main research interest, and the focus of my PhD, is the effect of old age on sentence production.
+The focus of my PhD research is the effect of old age on sentence production.
 Some aspects of language processing seem to be more negatively affected by ageing that others and I am interested in whether the way we plan and produce sentences changes with old age.
 To examine this, I have conducted multiple studies in which I measure speech onset latencies in young and older adults when producing different sentence types: the time a speaker takes to begin sentence is informative about underlying sentence planning processes.
 In this study, we found that while syntactic planning scope appears to be relatively unaffected by old age, there is an age-related decline in the integration of lexical items into syntactic structures.

 Successful language processing involves the binding of multiple words into larger syntactic structures (or sentences) with more complex meaning.
 This is essential to the expressive power of human language, and we are interested in the neural processes that support syntactic binding.
 To examine this, we are conducting a studying using magnetoencephalography (MEG) in which we measure participants' neural responses (specifically, the magnetic fields produced by electric signals in the brain) when processing different types of sentences.
 We have pre-registered this study on the Open Science Framework (OSF); it is currently embargoed.